Stephen Boyd: 1960s

-Boyd was originally chosen to play Mark Antony opposite Elizabeth Taylor in 20th Century Fox's epic production of Cleopatra (1963) under the direction of Rouben Mamoulian.
-He began film work in September 1960 but eventually withdrew from the problem-plagued production after Elizabeth Taylor's severe illness postponed the film for months.
-(Cleopatra was later directed by Joseph L. Mankiewicz, and the role of Mark Antony went to Richard Burton.)
-During this period of waiting in April 1961 Stephen Boyd was sent to Cairo, Egypt on a publicity tour by Twentieth Century Fox along with fellow actors Julie Newmar and Barbara Eden to attend the inaugural ceremony of the sound and light show at the pyramids of Giza.
+Boyd was originally chosen to play Mark Antony opposite Elizabeth Taylor in 20th Century Fox's production of Cleopatra (1963) under the direction of Rouben Mamoulian.
+He began film work in September 1960 but eventually withdrew after Elizabeth Taylor's severe illness postponed the film for months.

-After several months without active work, Boyd was thrilled to finally get his first post-Cleopatra role.
-The film was The Inspector, renamed Lisa for the American release.
-It was based on the novel by Jan de Hartog and co- starred actress Dolores Hart.
+After several months without active work, Boyd got his first post-Cleopatra role.
+The film was The Inspector, re-titled Lisa for the American release.
+It was based on the novel by Jan de Hartog and co-starred actress Dolores Hart.
 The film was made in Amsterdam, London and Wales during the summer of 1961.
 On 9 January 1962, Boyd was featured in a television film from General Electric Theater called The Wall Between, co-starring Ronald Reagan and Gloria Talbott.
-Next, Boyd was again loaned out to MGM Studios to star with Doris Day in the circus musical Billy Rose's Jumbo, filmed during the early part of 1962; the role earned Boyd a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

-Boyd flew to Rome in the summer of 1962 to act with Italian superstar Gina Lollobrigida in her long-time pet project Imperial Venus, a romantic epic about the many loves of Pauline Bonaparte, the sister of Napoleon.
+Boyd flew to Rome in the summer of 1962 to act with Gina Lollobrigida in Imperial Venus, a romantic epic about the many loves of Pauline Bonaparte, the sister of Napoleon.
 This film was the first film to be banned by the Motion Picture Association of America for male nudity.
 Boyd appeared in a humorous bedroom scene, naked with only his lower half covered by a bed-sheet.
 The suggestion of nudity was too much for the censors and the movie was never released in the United States.
 Boyd returned to the States briefly after finishing Imperial Venus, where he appeared for the second time on The Dinah Shore Chevy Show, which aired on 11 November 1962.
 For this program Boyd was a last-minute replacement for actor James Garner and joined Shore and entertainer Dean Martin for a few musical numbers.